dotnet/docs/docs/core/tools/cli-msbuild-architecture.md

 ## Moving away from project.json

 The biggest change in the tooling for .NET Core is certainly the [move away from project.json to csproj](https://devblogs.microsoft.com/dotnet/changes-to-project-json/) as the project system.
 The latest versions of the command-line tools don't support *project.json* files.
 That means that it cannot be used to build, run, or publish project.json based applications and libraries.
-In order to use this version of the tools, migrate your existing projects or start new ones.
+To use this version of the tools, migrate your existing projects or start new ones.

 As part of this move, the custom build engine that was developed to build project.json projects was replaced with a mature and fully capable build engine called [MSBuild](https://github.com/Microsoft/msbuild).
 MSBuild is a well-known engine in the .NET community.
 It has been a key technology since the platform's first release.
 Because it needs to build .NET Core applications, MSBuild has been ported to .NET Core and can be used on any platform that .NET Core runs on.
 One of the main promises of .NET Core is that of a cross-platform development stack, and we have made sure that this move does not break that promise.